I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fcb/nf-fcb-rxpreferencenetfcb.md

 <p>On checked builds, <b>RxpReferenceNetFcb</b> causes the system to ASSERT if the node type for the structure is not an FCB. </p>

-<p>A number of debugging macros are defined in <i>fcb.h</i> that are the preferred way to call this routine.
-These macros provide a wrapper around the <b>RxpReferenceNetFcb</b> or <b>RxpDereferenceNetFcb</b> routines used for file structure management operations on FCB structures.
-The <b>RxReferenceNetFcb</b> macro is the preferred way to call this routine.
-This macro first calls the <b>RxpTrackReference</b> routine to log diagnostic information about the request before calling the <b>RxpReferenceNetFcb</b> routine.</p>

-<p>On checked builds, <b>RxpReferenceNetFcb</b> causes the system to ASSERT if the node type for the structure is not an FCB. </p>

 ## -requirements
 <table>
 <tr>